baimohui/i18n-mage/README.md

 The maximum length of the generated key.
 If the limit is exceeded, the key will be generated using the format of "filename + text + sequence number".
 If the limit is still exceeded, the file name will be truncated to meet the length requirement.

+#### `i18n-mage.writeRules.invalidKeyStrategy`

+When the generated entry key is invalid (empty or exceeds max length), the fallback strategy to use.

 #### `i18n-mage.writeRules.keyPrefix`

 The prefix used for generated keys.
 Optional: Use the most common prefix in the project, no prefix, or manually specify a custom prefix.